Introduction to Continuous Integration with Xamarin

 Git is a popular open source version control solution that was originally developed to manage the source code for the Linux kernel.
 It is a very fast, flexible system that is popular with software projects of all sizes.
 It easily scales from single developers with poor Internet access to large teams that span the globe.
 Git also makes branching very easy, which in turn can encourage parallel streams of development with minimal risk.

-Visual Studio 2015 and Xamarin Studio provide native support for Git; for Visual Studio 2013 and earlier, Microsoft provides a downloadable extension for Git.
+Visual Studio 2015 and Visual Studio for Mac provide native support for Git; for Visual Studio 2013 and earlier, Microsoft provides a downloadable extension for Git.
 As noted above, Visual Studio Team Services and TFS can use Git for version control instead of TFVC.

 Subversion (SVN) is a popular, open source version control system that has been in use since 2000.
 SVN runs on all modern versions of OS X, Windows, FreeBSD, Linux, and Unix.
-Xamarin Studio has native support for SVN.
+Visual Studio for Mac has native support for SVN.
 There are third party extensions that bring SVN support to Visual Studio.

 Continuous Integration Environments